-1) Provide a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Lifestyle Change Program, also known as a Diabetes Prevention Program (DPP) to its eligible Covered California Enrollees.
+Provide a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Lifestyle Change Program, also known as a Diabetes Prevention Program (DPP) to its eligible Covered California Enrollees.
 The DPP must be available both in-person and online to ensure Covered California Enrollees have equitable access to these services in the event of service area challenges such as rural locations or limited program availability and to allow Covered California Enrollees a choice of modality (in-person, online, distance learning, or a combination of modes).
 The DPP must be accessible to eligible Covered California Enrollees with limited English proficiency (LEP) and eligible Covered California Enrollees with disabilities.
+The DPP is covered as a diabetes Covered California Enrollees with disabilities.
 The DPP is covered as a diabetes education benefit with zero cost sharing pursuant to the Patient-Centered Benefit Plan Designs.
-Contractor's DPP must have pending or full recognition by the CDC as a DPP.
-A list of recognized programs in California can be found at: https://nccd.cdc.gov/DDT_DPRP/Registry.aspx.
+Contractor's DPP must have pendingpreliminary or full recognition by the CDC as a DPP.A list, published on The National Registry of recognized programs in California can be found at: https://nccd.cdc.gov/DDT_DPRP/Registry.aspx.Recognized Diabetes Prevention Programs.

-2) Report the following:
+4) Report the following: